ampl/ampl.github.io/docs/source/ampl/install.md

 1. **To install:**

     Download and extract your bundle above.
-This will be your AMPL folder.
+This will be your AMPL directory.
 Rename it if you like, and move it anywhere on your computer that you want.

+    ```{warning}
+    Please make sure you place AMPL in a **directory where you have write permissions** such as your home directory.
+Otherwise, please see the note at the end.
+    ```

 2. **To run via IDE:**